FadedHD/RickRollScript/README.md

 ## Description

-The "DoNotClick" extension is a Chrome extension designed to play a lighthearted prank on users.
+The "RickRollScript" extension is a Chrome extension designed to play a lighthearted prank on users.
 When they click on a specified link, it will "Rickroll" them by redirecting to Rick Astley's "Never Gonna Give You Up" music video.

 ## Version